 The Program for the Elimination of Cancer Disparities (PECaD) and the Kathryn M. Buder Center for American Indian Studies collaborated to offer preventative education and mammogram screenings at the 23rd annual Washington University in St. Louis Pow Wow.
 About 100 people visited the PECaD booth, and 11 women received mammograms.

-Collaborating with the Health Communications Research Lab, this project seeks to understand reactions to the Food & Drug Administration's (FDA) new graphic health warning labels on cigarette packages among diverse populations of youth and young adults, as well as adult smokers.
-Findings will help the FDA to plan and develop more effective anti-smoking media campaigns.
+Conducted in collaboration with the Brown School’s Health Communications Research Lab, this project seeks to understand impacts of new graphic health warning labels on cigarette packages among diverse populations of smokers, including American Indians.
+Findings will inform the development of more effective anti-smoking media campaigns.

-Literature reviews are being conducted on AIAN in the field of Social Work.
-Currently, projects include leadership development, student retention, student recruitment, alumni development, university-tribal relationships, and faculty recruitment.
+Buder Center faculty, staff, and students are developing a body of work on AI/AN in the field of social work.
+Current topics include leadership development, student retention, student recruitment, alumni development, university-tribal relationships, and faculty recruitment.

-The Buder Center, in collaboration with the Social Systems Design Lab, hosted two facilitated dialogues using Systems Dynamics regarding social work practice in Indian Country.
-The goal of Systems Dynamics is to improve the mental models that stakeholders use to understand and change a system.
-The priorities identified during these dialogues will establish the foundations for future alumni professional projects.
-Over 55 alumni, faculty, staff, students, Buder family and constituents participated in the dialogues.
-Several causal maps were created – Buder Substructure/Allies, Ceremony, and Education/Role Models – from participant feedback to display the ways in which Buder alumni are currently influencing citizen wellness in Indian Country as well as identify areas where this network can be strengthened.
+The Buder Center, in collaboration with the Social Systems Design Lab, hosted two facilitated dialogues regarding social work practice in Indian Country intended to help stakeholders identify future targets of change for alumni Over 55 alumni, faculty, staff, students, Buder family and constituents participated in the dialogues, which highlighted ways in which Buder alumni are currently influencing citizen wellness in Indian Country and areas where outcomes could be strengthened.